catchpoint/WebPageTest/README.md

 * /www - The web UI (PHP)
 * /agent - The code for running the tests on various browsers.

+# Troubleshooting Private instances
+If your instance is running, but you're having issues configuring agents, try navigating to {server_ip}/install and checking for a valid configuration.

 # Agents
 There are a few different agents depending on the browsers and platforms supported.